TritonDataCenter/manatee/docs/user-guide.md

 [PostgreSQL Cascading
 replication](http://www.postgresql.org/docs/9.2/static/warm-standby.html#CASCADING-REPLICATION)
-is used in the Shard at (3).
+is used in the shard at (3).
 There is only one direct replication connection to each node from the node immediately behind it.
 That is, only B replicates from A, and only C replicates from B. C will never replicate from A as long as B is alive.